wttech/aet/documentation/src/main/wiki/ClientApplication.md

 ### Client Application

-The AET client application comes in the form of a plugin for the *Maven* build automation tool -- `aet-maven-plugin`.
+The AET client application comes the a form of a plugin for the *Maven* build automation tool -- `aet-maven-plugin`.
 This plugin connects to the AET application in order to run the specified test suite.

 #### Usage